Japanese Wagyu VS Australian/US Wagyu: What's the difference?

-For example, Blackmore Wagyu and Stone Axe Wagyu are Australian farms that have managed to breed 100% fullblood Wagyus from Japanese Wagyus in the past and are now almost identical to Japanese Wagyus with almost no detectable trace of other breeds.
+For example, Blackmore Wagyu and Stone Axe Wagyu are Australian farms that have managed to breed 100% fullblood Wagyu from Japanese Wagyu in the past and are now almost identical to Japanese Wagyu with almost no detectable trace of other breeds.

 Fullbood Wagyu VS Purebred Japanese Wagyu VS Japanese Wagyu